 Student Technology Advisory Committee

-Proposes improvements to campus technology.
+Proposes improvements to campus services and technology.

-- Chief Information and Campus Services Officer (Co‐chair)
+- Chief Information Officer (Co‐chair)

 - SG Executive Vice President of College Life